-Figure 9.
+Figure 13.
 STAGE general poster

 Subsequently, the STAGE market poster was developed that presents the market value and market approach of the STAGE Platform.
 Using the Canvas Value Proposition the poster shows market advantages of the STAGE Platform.
 STAGE's place on the Maslow's hierarchy of needs as well as user requirements analysis and its results are presented.
-The poster can be downloaded from the STAGE website: https://stage-aal.eu/en/media-center/communication-materials.
+The poster can be downloaded from the STAGE website: https://stage-aal.eu/images/communication/STAGE poster AAL Forum 2018.jpg.

-Figure 10.
+Figure 14.
 STAGE market poster